Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is included in a P&L statement?

-While we’ve already walked through how to create a P&L, it’s helpful to see everything that might appear on one — all in one place.
+Now that we’ve covered how to create a P&L, it helps to see everything that might appear on one in a single view.
 Depending on how detailed your report is, a profit and loss statement may include:

 • Total revenue